Foraminal Stenosis (Neural Foraminal Narrowing)

 Treating Foraminal Stenosis

 Foraminal stenosis can be very frustrating due to the pain and discomfort that it may cause when getting into certain positions or engaging in certain activities.
-Unlike many other back or neck conditions, most conservative treatment options for foraminal stenosis, such as pain medications, may not be of much benefit.
+Unlike many other back or neck conditions, most conservative foraminal stenosis treatment options, such as pain medications, may not be of much benefit.
 Some may choose to modify their current lifestyle, but others may opt for spine surgery in order to get treatment for foraminal stenosis.

 The Bonati Spine Institute encourages patients with foraminal narrowing to contact us to request a no-obligation MRI review or discuss your conditions with our medical professionals.
 Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions when it comes to advanced spine surgery.
 Your pain from foraminal stenosis can become a thing of the past.